Guide to Observing the Ocean's Gentle Giants Near Oxnard

 *Visit Channel Islands Whale Watching to book your trip and for more information.

-Experience the Grey Whale migration as the whales make their way back to Alaska to the Sea of Cortez during the months of March and April.
+Experience the Grey Whale migration as the whales make their way back to Alaska to the Sea of Cortez during the months of February to April.
 On this tour, you'll visit the Anacapa Arch & cruise the coastline of Anacapa Island.

 Tours depart from Channel Islands Harbor.
-Tours are approximately four hours on the Sunfish, a 54-foot boat with outdoor deck space for whale viewing.
+Tours are approximately four and a half hours on the Sunfish, a 54-foot boat with outdoor deck space for whale viewing.
 This is a non-landing trip to Anacapa Island and the best way to see ocean wildlife and flowers in full bloom.
+Remember to dress in warm boat clothing.
+Guests are also able to bring Lunch, snack, and beverages.

 *Visit Channel Islands Expeditions to book your trip and for more information.

-Start your Oxnard whale watching adventure with a 60 or 90-minute tour which travels about a mile offshore.
+Start your Oxnard whale watching adventure with a 90-minute tour which travels about a mile offshore.
+This area is well known for having some of the best Dolphin and Whale Watching in the country!
 Tours run during light rain but may get canceled if it becomes too windy.
 You'll get a "whale check" that allows you to come back another time if conditions become unsafe.

 *Visit Channel Islands Dolphin Adventures to book your trip and for more information.